Almond Flour Crackers (No Egg & No Psyllium Husk)

 • Continue adding 1/2 teaspoon of water at a time until the dough comes together nicely but isn't yet sticky.

-• On a large piece of parchment paper about the size of your baking sheet, roll the dough out very thinly.
+• On a large piece of parchment paper about the size of your baking sheet, roll the dough out very thinly, about 1/16" thick.

 • Use a pizza cutter to cut the dough into small squares, about 2" x 2".